geerlingguy/ansible-role-security/README.md

     security_fail2ban_enabled: true

-Wether to install/enable `fail2ban`.
+Whether to install/enable `fail2ban`.
 You might not want to use fail2ban if you're already using some other service for login and intrusion detection (e.g. [ConfigServer](http://configserver.com/cp/csf.html)).

+    security_fail2ban_custom_configuration_template: "jail.local.j2"

+The name of the template file used to generate `fail2ban`'s configuration.

 ## Dependencies